lakubuDavid/Moddo/README.md

 # Why ?

-So I started experimenting with Go last week and decided that this would be a good fit as a test project for :
+So I started experimenting with Go last week and decided that this would be a good fit as a test project because :
-- Text manipulation in Go
+- It as uses a lot of text manipulation in Go
-- Bascic data structures in Go
+- It uses bascic data structures in Go
-- Also use a lot of different different language with interaction between them in some projects and it was the tool I needed
+- Also I use a lot of different different language with interaction between them in some projects and it was the tool I needed

 Anyway I will write a small doc later since it's still pretty early and I also need to add some comment (even though I believe the code is understandable...maybe)